 My Observations

 Among the changes I’m referring to is that as well as the 30 macro grind steps, meaning bigger grind adjustments, there is an additional stepless micro-adjustment for espresso coffee.
-I think this is genius and is something I think Baratza has in truth got right with the latest iteration of the Sette 270.
+I think this is genius and is something I think Baratza has truly got right with the latest iteration of the Sette 270.

 Check Price – Shop CoffeeCheck Price – Amazon UK